pmichaillat/fairness/README.md

 ## Figure 1

-To produce figure 1, run the Matlab script `figure1.m`.
+Figure 1 is produced by the MATLAB script `figure1.m`.

 This script calls two Dynare scripts:

-* `irfFairnessMonetary.mod` – compute the impulse response functions of the New Keynesian model with fairness under monetary shocks
++ `irfFairnessMonetary.mod` – Compute the impulse response functions of the New Keynesian model with fairness under monetary shocks
-* `irfTextbookMonetary.mod` – compute the impulse response functions of the textbook New Keynesian model under monetary shocks
++ `irfTextbookMonetary.mod` – Compute the impulse response functions of the textbook New Keynesian model under monetary shocks

 The script then produces the six panels of figure 1:

-* `figure_1_exogenous_component_of_monetary_policy.pdf` – response of the exogenous component of the monetary-policy rule
++ `figure_1_exogenous_component_of_monetary_policy.pdf` – Response of the exogenous component of the monetary-policy rule
-* `figure_1_inflation_rate.pdf` – response of the inflation rate
++ `figure_1_inflation_rate.pdf` – Response of the inflation rate
-* `figure_1_perceived_price_markup.pdf` – response of the perceived price markup
++ `figure_1_perceived_price_markup.pdf` – Response of the perceived price markup
-* `figure_1_actual_price_markup.pdf` – response of the actual price markup
++ `figure_1_actual_price_markup.pdf` – Response of the actual price markup
-* `figure_1_employment.pdf` – response of employment
++ `figure_1_employment.pdf` – Response of employment
-* `figure_1_output.pdf` – response of output
++ `figure_1_output.pdf` – Response of output

 ## Table 4